cmake-basis/BASIS/doc/howto/configure-project.rst

 The :ref:`BASIS layout <SourceCodeTree>` has been battle tested and is based on standards.
 It is both reusable and cross-platform with a design that prevents subtle incompatibilities and assumptions that we have encountered with other layouts.
-Through experience and standardization we settled on the receommended layout which we believe should be effective for most use cases.
+Through experience and standardization we settled on the recommended layout which we believe should be effective for most use cases.

 Nonetheless, we understand that requirements and existing code cannot always